 Lenovo Yoga Laptop

 My lifeblood is my laptop, hands down.
 It’s my main go-to when working, researching, relaxing and getting in touch with loved ones.
 I’m not fancy and really am most concerns with quick browsing speed, decent storage space and portability.
 I’ve lugged a laptop around to more than 25 countries and praise a lightweight device.
 I’m now on my second Lenovo laptop and am overall pleased with how it operates.
 Not to mention, it has perks like a built in camera for conferencing, touch screen and foldable screen to convert into a tablet for movies.
+When looking in to create your own travel videos, consider hiring an expert like this award winning videographer to compile all your clips.

 If not in a rush, it’s good to keep an eye out for laptop deals that can save a few dollars, or help you get an upgraded model.